swiftrade/AudioMixer/README.md

 x86-64, CMake + CTest, no system dependencies.
 Media import is sniffed by magic (`bad`, `wav`, `mp3`, `flac`, `ogg`), never by extension.

-Named for the pseudonym Morrissey used for the sped-up backing vocal on *Bigmouth Strikes Again* — which is exactly what feed 1 does.

 ## What this is